-So kick back, detox and enjoy this glorious natural setting.
+So kick back, enjoy a social detox and relish this glorious natural setting.

 Wattle Park is located in the middle of the Southern Flinders.
 We might be ‘off the grid’, but we’re located only 20 minutes from Wirrabara, Port Germein and Melrose.
 There’s plenty to see and do in any direction.

 Your stay includes breakfast provisions for you and your crew from local producers including Booleroo Meats bacon, fresh eggs, orange juice, milk, bread, tea and coffee.

 Accommodation on the Farm

 Breathe deeply, exhale and take the time to enjoy the stunning scenery and amazing wildlife.
 Appreciate the kangaroos grazing, the goannas, sleepies and spikies wandering past and listen to the amazing bird songs.
 Watch a wedge-tailed eagle circling overhead or smile at the sound of a kookaburra sitting in a tree laughing at you.

 Do as little or as much as you like.
 We have walking trails, including one to Blesing’s Garden Glenholme Vineyards, where you can enjoy wine tasting, Devonshire teas or listen to David on the baby grand piano.

 Wattle Park is a working sheep farm and if your stay coincides with farming activities that are suitable for ‘tag-alongs’, then you are more than welcome to join us and have a good look behind the scenes.

 If you are into mountain biking, there is plenty to explore here on farm or we are only 20 mins from Melrose – the home of mountain biking in the Mid North.